EXPERIENCE PRINTS AT HOME

 As a member of BORCH Collective, you will join a small group of six members with whom you share the experience of borrowing six selected prints.
 Every month you receive a new print, at the same time as you pass on a print.

 The principle of circulation makes the six prints reach all members of the group over the course of six months.
 You undertake to participate in all six months.
 For participation you pay a monthly fee of dkk 335 / € 45.
 The total cost of dkk 2.010 / € 270 can be deducted from the purchase price if you choose to buy a print.
-This discount is valid for up to three months after termination of membership.
+This discount is valid for up to three months after the membership has ended.

 Create your own group